It's only been twenty minutes since the “Island Queen” sailed from the Bay of Miami docks.

 We stop in front of a kind of outdoor gym that groups bars of different heights, walls, tires and some other mobile auxiliary equipment.

 Dedicated bodybuilders from different groups attend it in an unstable relationship, far from harmony.

 We approach and engage them in conversation, when their cycle of repetitions and rest allows.
 Once some initial mistrust was overcome and at your pace, we realized the dynamics of your relationship.

 Lazar Novovic and Dusan Djolevic were studying in the US when they met through a friend.

 The Calisthenic Movement of the Bar Brothers and Hannibal the King

-supporters of street workout, focused on transforming their lives, found in a motivational video of Hannibal for King, a New York street bodybuilder idolized in the US and all over the world, a strong inspiration to create the Bar Brothers, their own good movement -being and determination in life today, internationally and heavily online.
+supporters of street workout, focused on transforming their lives, found a motivational video by Hannibal for King, a street bodybuilder from New York idolized in the USA and around the world.

 We are lucky to find the three of them together.

 Lazar and Dusan are busy filming a video with Hannibal and, at the same time, doing their own exercises.
 It is Hannibal who we photograph the most and who dedicates most of his time to us.
 “My story is curious: I broke my hands very seriously.

 The doctors told me I would never be able to use them properly again.
 I ignored them and followed an alternative treatment that included a series of calisthenics exercises.